bruaguspons/spotify-clone-react/README.md

 cd backend
 ```

-2. Install dependencies using npm, generate db tables and run dev-server:
+2. Install dependencies using npm, generate db tables and run dev-server (if you are using Docker, you can ignore this step.):
 ```bash
 npm install